williamw520/fetchmailatt/README.md

 When it runs, FetchMailAtt processes through the relevant mails once and then ends.
-To periodically look for new emails, schedule it to run periodically as a task on Windows Task Manager or schedule it with cron on Linux.
+To periodically look for new emails, schedule it to run periodically as a task on Windows Task Scheduler or schedule it with cron on Linux.
 The config property *process.resume.from.last* enables/disables resuming from last run to examine only the new emails.